-While it isn't likely that a visit to your site will trigger a full-blown panic attack, people usually experience some level of anxiety when contacting an attorney or a doctor.
+While it isn't likely that a visit to your site will trigger a full-blown panic attack, people usually experience some level of anxiety when contacting an attorney or a podiatrist.
 They come to you because they need help or have sensitive questions, and they’re often worried that they won't make the right decisions.

 If your website and marketing do nothing to soothe this anxiety, nervous visitors will quickly leave your site in search of someone who CAN assure them that they’re making a safe choice.

 To calm clients’ fears, I suggest utilizing the best “anti-anxiety pill” for websites that I know of: testimonials.
 When incorporated into your design and used strategically, testimonials from your past clients and partners have the power to effectively soothe any anxiety clients, patients, and referral sources might feel when they visit you online.

 However, while you might appreciate every positive testimonial you receive, not all testimonials are created equal.
 The truth of the matter is that some of your testimonials are more powerful “trust signals” than others.
 But how do you figure out what your best testimonials are?

 7 Qualities to Look for in a Great Client Testimonial

 When deciding which client testimonials to feature on your site, look for the ones that hit all the right notes:

 - Specificity.
 Look for client testimonials that address the specific practice areas and services you offer.
 These kinds of testimonials can create a stronger connection with potential clients because they more clearly show that you have resolved specific problems for past clients—the kinds of specific problems that your potential clients are actively concerned about.

 How to use it: Sort your testimonials into categories, just like you do with your blogs and other content.
 (This is super easy to do in DSS!)
 Once they’ve been sorted into the right categories, it’s quick and easy to apply them to the most relevant pages on your website.